breser/git2consul/readme.md

 git2consul can be packaged in .deb file.
 Simply run `grunt debian_package`.

 - The git2consul files will be installed in `/usr/share/git2consul/`
+- a new git2consul user will be created under `/var/lib/git2consul`
 - A new `git2consul.service` will be installed in `/usr/lib/systemd/system/`
 - The config file will be installed in `/etc/git2consul/config.json`